Natural Sources of Mercury: volcanoes, some stone

 Not surprisingly, methylmercury is transferred to people as we catch and consume fish from contaminated waters.
 Eating fish is the main source of human exposure to mercury, according to the EPA.

-Reproductive effects: infertility, miscarriage and prematurity.
+Infertility, miscarriage and prematurity.
 Mercury lowers progesterone levels, which is needed to allow the uterus to support pregnancy.
 Progesterone insufficiency can be associated with low libido (sex drive) and premenstrual syndrome (PMS).
 Low progesterone levels can lead to infertility.
 In fact, PMS and infertility are common among many young female dental workers due at least in part to their mercury exposure.

 Male dental workers also have a relatively high incidence of infertility.
 Mercury also leads to lower testosterone (male hormone) levels.
 Both progesterone and testosterone production are zinc dependent.
 Mercury interferes with zinc metabolism and thereby indirectly affects hormone production.

-Mineral Displacement: mercury (usually with a +2 charge) can grab the biological spaces that should be filled by another essential mineral.
+Mercury (usually with a +2 charge) can grab the biological spaces that should be filled by another essential mineral.
 As a result, there may be plenty of the mineral found in the blood, urine, hair, etc. but due to the displacement at the active site, mercury interferes with the activity of the essential mineral.
 Symptoms that can be caused by a deficiency of minerals displaced by mercury include:

 - Magnesium: irregular heartbeat, chocolate cravings, cramps, PMS, receding gums, elevated blood pressure, etc.